niveklabs/tfwriter/google-beta/r/google_memcache_instance.md

 }

 variable "region" {
-  description = "(required) - The name of the Memcache region of the instance." type        = string
+  description = "(optional) - The region of the Memcache instance.
+If it is not provided, the provider region is used." type        = string default     = null
 }

 variable "zones" {